sculptor/sculptor.github.io/documentation/event-driven-tutorial.md

 DomainEvents may contain attributes and references in the same way as ValueObjects and Entities.
 DomainEvents are always immutable and not persistent.

 Events are about something happening at a point in time, so it's natural for events to contain time information.
-Sculptor automatically adds two timestamps, occurred and recorded.
+Sculptor automatically adds two timestamps, `occurred` and `recorded`.
 The time the event occurred in the world and the time the event was noticed.

 ## Publish